att-cloudnative-labs/swarmhub/deployments/helmfile/README.md

 export AWS_S3_BUCKET_TFSTATE=
 export AWS_S3_REGION=
 ```
-3. Run `. ./swarmhub/secrets/files/setenv.sh` to set the environment variables.
+3. Run `. ./swarmhub/init/files/setenv.sh` to set the environment variables.
 4. Go to `helmfile/swarmhub` and run `helmfile apply` to deploy all the swarmhub services (`swarmhub`, `ttl-enforcer` & `deployer`).

 ### Notes
-* If you have changes any secret or cloud credentials, reinstall the secret by running `helmfile apply` at `helmfile/swarmhub/secrets`
+* If you have changes any secret or configmap, reinstall the swarmhub-init by running `helmfile apply` at `helmfile/swarmhub/init`
 * To deploy individual services, go to respective folder and run `helmfile apply`.

 ## Prometheus